 3. FreshBooks

-FreshBooks is a cloud-based accounting software designed for small business owners, freelancers, and sole proprietors.
-It streamlines financial tasks with features like invoicing, expense tracking, time tracking, and financial reporting through a simple, user-friendly interface.
+FreshBooks is a cloud-based accounting software targeted toward small business owners, freelancers, and sole proprietors that aims to simplify the process of financial management through the features that it possesses, which include invoicing, expense management, time tracking, and financial reporting through its extremely intuitive and simple user interface.

 4. Sage

-Sage Business Cloud Accounting is a cloud-based financial management solution tailored to simplify accounting for small and medium-sized businesses.
-It provides features like invoicing, expense tracking, cash flow monitoring, and financial reporting through an easy-to-use interface.
+Sage Business Cloud Accounting is a cloud-based financial management solution aiming to simplify the accounting aspect for both small and medium-sized businesses.

 5. Zoho Books

-Zoho Books is a cloud-based accounting software designed for small and medium-sized businesses to streamline financial management.
-It includes features like invoicing, expense tracking, project management, and financial reporting, all through an easy-to-use interface.
+Zoho Books is a cloud-based accounting software designed to help small and medium-sized businesses to streamline their financial management process.

 Trend and Future of Cloud Accounting